-I turned my head to see him grinning in amusement, his lips even fuller than usual because they had so recently been used, his hair slightly disheveled, his cravat askew.
+I turned and saw him grinning, his lips even fuller than usual because they had so recently been used.
+His hair was slightly disheveled, his cravat askew.
 There was an answering laughter in his eyes as he gazed at Henry, and something else.
 Love, I thought.
 Trust, perhaps.

 Henry’s answering chuckle rumbled through me.

-John was the one to do it, biding the larger man to remain seated while he escorted me to the door.
-When we reached it, he used his grip on my arm to turn me so my back was toward it.
+John was the one to do it, bidding the larger man remain seated while he escorted me to the door.
+When we reached it, he used his grip on my arm to turn me, so my back was toward it.
 Then he stepped so close that the tips of his shoes slid beneath my skirts.
-He raised his hands and braced them on the door on either side of my shoulders, effectively caging me in.
-I had to crane my head back a little to look up at him.
-His features were once again settled into his mask of impassivity.
+He raised his hands and braced them on the door on either side of my head, caging me in.
+His features had once again settled into a mask of impassivity.

-“Henry will think we’re sharing some flirtation,” he whispered to me, so low that his voice wouldn’t carry.
+“Henry will think we’re sharing some flirtation,” he said, so low that his voice wouldn’t carry.
 “What was that look I just saw?”

 “Trepidation,” I said.
 “Momentary worry.
 Please think nothing of it.
 I want this.”

 My own mask started to slip over my features in response, but I quickly cast it aside.
-It was clear to me that one of us would have to give ground if we had any hope of moving forward.
-I doubted that John could.
-And I knew now that I would.
-These briefs few moments of unguarded passion had turned me into an addict, craving his smiles, hungering for his looks of open longing.
+One of us would have to give ground if we had any hope of moving forward.
+I doubted that John could, and so I must be the one to bridge this gap.
+I found it easier than I would have anticipated.
+These brief few moments of unguarded passion had turned me into an addict, craving his smiles, hungering for his looks of open longing.
 Whatever prideful competition I’d been locked in with him up until this point meant nothing in comparison.

-“Take tonight to fully think it over, Katherine,” he told me.
+“Take tonight to think it over,” he told me.
 “We can all do so, and decide in the morning whether we’re still comfortable with it.”

-A dark chuckle slipped through my lips, and I shook my head.
-“The only thing I’ll be thinking of tonight is the three of us together on that couch,” I said.
+I shook my head.
+“The only thing I’ll be thinking of is the three of us together on that couch.”

-His gaze darkened, and his own lips lifted slightly, a crack in the mask.
+His full lips tilted up at the corners, a crack in the mask.
 “Will you pleasure yourself to the thought of it?”

-“Begone then, before I think better of it and try to trap you here,” he said, pulling the door open and ushering me through.
+He leaned in, whispering, “Begone then, before I think better of it and try to trap you here.”

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.